allucas/ieeg_recon/README.md

 singularity pull docker://lucasalf11/ieeg_recon
 ```

-To execute the same procedure as above but in Docker, the following command would be used:
+To execute the same procedure as above but in Singularity, the following command would be used:

 ```
 singularity run -B Desktop/BIDS/:/source_data main_pipeline -s sub-RID0031 -d /source_data -cs ses-clinical01 -rs ses-research3T -gc -m -1 -apn -r 2